johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   These mathematical abstractions are not possible objects of any observation, and yet we come to know about them.
   (Plato concluded that this knowledge must come from the supernatural) However our knowledge of these abstract entities actually comes from conjecture, criticism, and seeking good explanations.

-- Common claim: "You can't derive an ought from an is, therefore morality cannot be justified by reason"  True, but you also cant derive a factual theory from an is either.
+- Common claim: "You can't derive an ought from an is, therefore morality cannot be justified by reason" True, but you also cant derive a factual theory from an "is" either.
   Factual evidence and moral maximums are independent, but factual and moral ***_explanations_*** are not.
   Factual knowledge can be useful in criticizing moral explanations.
    eg: Success at making factual discoveries implies many values that the scientists has to commit to.
          - Value of truth, good explanations, and be open to ideas and change.